 Gwen Zhang assists the firm in patent prosecution in the areas related to chemistry and materials science.
-She has extensive knowledge in the areas of nanotechnology and formulation development.
+Gwen’s technical background includes extensive knowledge in the areas of nanotechnology and formulation development.
+She also serves clients in technology spaces including chemical materials, medical devices and energy storage devices.
+Gwen regularly assists with patentability searching and patent application drafting.

 Prior to joining Wolf Greenfield, Gwen worked as a senior formulation chemist at Corteva Agriscience designing and developing novel formulations to deliver active ingredients for agricultural uses.
 She’s had experience working closely with biologists, chemists and engineers in a highly collaborative setting validating new formulation concepts.